History & Overview Annual Report President's Pages Center News Community Affairs Code of Conduct

 Adverse Reactions

-Reported: Fishy aftertaste (11), loose stools and nausea (31) after large doses.
+• Fishy aftertaste (11), loose stools and nausea (31) have been reported following intake of large doses of omega-3 fatty acids.

 Herb-Drug Interactions